 The Board of Directors signs and agrees to various NCRA policies:

 - Statement of Policy re donations from Board members to the National Court Reporters Foundation and the Political Action Committee

-Each Board Member is expected to attend and actively participate in all meetings of the Board, of which there are the pre- and post-convention meetings, plus two to three meetings during the course of an Association year, in addition to board conference calls.
+Each Board Member is expected to attend and actively participate in all meetings of the Board, of which there are three: Preconvention meetings, fall meeting, and spring meeting, in addition to board conference calls.